zextras/tech-doc-user/source/common/carbonio/usage/contacts.rst

 provide the e-mail address.
 You will see all the address books shared by the user.

-You can search among contacts using the :ref:`search bar
+You can search among contacts using the search bar.
-<global-search>`.
-You can then refine your search by clicking the
-:bdg-primary:`ADVANCED FILTER` button.
+You can then refine your search by clicking the :bdg-primary:`ADVANCED FILTER` button.
 Here you can also choose to include shared address books in the search.